Game On!

 An excellent example of this is adidas’s activation during the NBA All-Star Weekend, an annual celebration of basketball fandom.
 With interactive sneaker installations, exclusive product drops, and even a lie-detector to test their confidence by claiming to be a better player than NBA star Anthony Edwards, fans felt the buzz across many touchpoints.
 The festivities reached a crescendo with the Superstar Party at adidas Hub led by NBA All-Star and adidas signature athlete, Damian Lillard, attended by cultural tastemakers, entertainers and mega athletes and broadcast across socials.
 The activation fused adidas’ reputation in basketball and streetwear, giving fans countless opportunities to connect with the brand, and demonstrating how a brand can effectively channel the energy of a cultural sporting moment.

-Brands can become the enabler of exclusivity, giving fans access to something they would never dream of: behind-the-scenes moments, limited-edition drops, a special viewing experience.
+Another element of successful sports sponsorships is when brands can become the enabler of exclusivity, giving fans access to something they would never dream of: behind-the-scenes moments, limited-edition drops, a special viewing experience.
 The rarity of experience holds real value, becoming a cultural currency fans are willing to chase.

 Arsenal and Persil took an unexpected approach to their partnership.
 After launching a campaign about a signed Saka shirt getting washed accidentally, seven Bukayo Saka-signed posters were then hidden around North London for eagle-eyed fans to find.
 The initiative was unveiled through social media, creating a frenzy among fans who searched the streets for a coveted poster.
 The exclusivity of the merch drove virality, with 7 million impressions and a reach of 270 million across socials.
 It proves that even the smallest items, when rare enough, can carry the biggest buzz.